CHEEMS-1206/ReactApps/Components/ReadMe.md

 > LoginForm - Login page component.

 > LeftAlignedNavBar - a navbar that is aligned to theleft side of the page.

+> SocialMediaFollowerCounter - a component that counts the number of social media visitors upon entering the site.